 About our favorite part of the shoot process:

 Aimee Lagos: It was really great to shoot at Heaths studio in San Francisco.
 We usually shoot in our photographers studio, so it was fun to be on location and it was also great to have access to all the incredible stuff in their shop for props!
 We could have probably done twice as many photos as we did because there were so many beautiful items at our disposal.

 Christiana Coop: Same!
 It was really fun to be on location and have such easy access to so many gorgeous props to play around with!

 About what makes this collection different from others we've worked on:

-Were used to working with single designers so it was different to work with an entire team from Heath.
+AL: We're used to working with single designers so it was different to work with an entire team from Heath.
 It was really interesting to get insight into their design process.

 CC: Because it was inspired by their tiles, it has a much more unisex feel than most of our other patterns.
 The colors were also inspired by their glazes and feel really unique to the collection muted, but still making a statement.

 AL: For me it would be Slice (Mist) which I wasn't completely sold on because I m not a huge pink fan.
 But the final product is just gorgeous and Im already trying to figure out where I can use that paper.
 Its always fun to see how papers come to life after looking at paint and Pantone chips as well as images on monitors for weeks (or months) on end.
 Opening a new batch of strike offs and seeing the papers in person for the first time is one of my favorite things!